Skip to content

 \[ \sum_{\mathbf{R}, j} \left( \Phi_{ i \alpha j \beta} (\mathbf{R}) \tau^{\gamma}_{\mathbf{R} j} - \Phi_{ i \alpha j \gamma} (\mathbf{R}) \tau^{\beta}_{\mathbf{R} j} \right) = 0, \]

-where \(\boldsymbol{\tau}_{\mathbf{R} j} = \mathbf{R} + \boldsymbol{\tau}_j\) is the position of atom \(j\) in unitcell located at \(\mathbf{R}\).\(\boldsymbol{\tau}_j\) is the position of atom with respect to the unit cell
+where \(\boldsymbol{\tau}_{\mathbf{R} j} = \mathbf{R} + \boldsymbol{\tau}_j\) is the position of atom \(j\) in the unit cell located at \(\mathbf{R}\). \(\boldsymbol{\tau}_j\) is the position of atom \(j\) with respect to the unit cell.

 Huang Conditions: